 Need assistance getting your freight to its final destination once it hits the port?
 We can coordinate the domestic freight shipment leg within the United States, Puerto Rico, Mexico, and Canada.
-Our trusted carrier network can handle LTL, TL, intermodal, rail, heavy haul, volume, expedited, and any other means it takes to get your freight shipment to your final destination.
+Our trusted carrier network can handle LTL freight, TL freight, intermodal freight, rail, heavy haul, volume, expedited, and any other means it takes to get your freight shipment to your final destination.
 Additional insurance is available to give you peace of mind.
 We will help plan the exact route of travel for your freight and help ensure your cargo arrives intact and on time.

 SHIPPING TO U.S. ISLAND STATES AND TERRITORIES

 Although Hawaii is a state, it is outside the continental U.S., like Puerto Rico, which means cargo is transported in the same way as international freight shipments.